These links lead to sections in the text below.

 Virtual Tape Systems

-The advantages of using VTS with TSM, is that you get a lot of virtual tape drives, and can run a lot of processes in parallel.
+The advantages of using VTS with IBM Spectrum Protect, is that you get a lot of virtual tape drives, and can run a lot of processes in parallel.
 One of the other advantages of a VTS is that it allows you to fill up big tapes with small files.
 TSM does this for you anyway.
 If you need to recall data from physical tape to VTS cache, this can add a considerable overhead.

 back to top